Bring Your Own Devices (BYOD)

 - As a group develop norms of use, determine when it is appropriate and when it not appropriate to use Personal Devices in the learning environment.

 - Include as many stakeholders as possible in the conversation

 - Implement guidelines throughout the school

-- Completion of digital citizenship lessons and introduction to school community
+- Completion of digital citizenship lessons and introduction to the school community

 - Ensure that all students have signed and understood the user agreement

-- Ensure that students have receive adequate training in Digital Citizenship and positive behaviors online.
+- Ensure that students have received adequate training in Digital Citizenship and positive behaviors online.

 - Discuss the norms and guidelines with the school community before going live

 - Targeted measurement of personally owned devices in classes, evaluation, and presentation of findings to Staff/ETAC at year end.